Manifest Destiny

 Manifest Destiny introduces to students the mindset that many people of 19th-century America held, that the colonists were destined to take over the whole of North America.
 Students will discover some of the important people and events of the time.
 They will also learn about its impact and some of the unfortunate consequences of this belief.

 There are several suggestions in the “Options for Lesson” section that you could include in your lesson if you want to.
 You could, for instance, conduct a mock debate in which half the class will argue in favor of the expansion and the other half against it.
-Another option is to have students write an essay, poem, song, or other piece of writing related to Manifest Destiny and its impact on the country.

 Description